xtremepathak/PowerShell-Docs/reference/docs-conceptual/whats-new/known-issues-ps6.md

 </tr>
 <tr>
 <td>Set-ExecutionPolicy
-<td>Available but doesn't work.
+<td>Available but doesn&#39;t work.
 <td>Returns a message saying not supported on this platform.
-Execution policy is a user-focused "safety belt" that helps prevent the user from making expensive mistakes.
+Execution policy is a user-focused &quot;safety belt&quot; that helps prevent the user from making expensive mistakes.
 It is not a security boundary.
 </tr>
 <tr>
 <td>New-PSSessionOption, New-PSTransportOption
-<td>Available but New-PSSession doesn't work.
+<td>Available but New-PSSession doesn&#39;t work.
 <td>New-PSSessionOption and New-PSTransportOption are not currently verified to work now that New-PSSession works.
 </tr>
 </table>